 As the tritone in C major, F#is especially jarring if struck by mistake but the design layout of the playing area attempts to minimise that possibility.

-Another possibility than F# is G# which could make some minor key tunes available, but doesn't enable a complete melodic minor scale.
+Another possibility for this single string is G# rather than F#.
+G# which could make some minor key tunes available, but it doesn't enable a complete melodic minor scale.
+F# seems more probable.

 One problem with F# (assuming a C major tuning) is that with 18 more available notes there will be other instances of the note, F and they will be F naturals.
 But the single F# will be in the upper middle range of the instrument where it is most needed.
 In simple accompaniments the lack of an F# in the bass is not that important and the high F would hardly be used anyway.